10 Best Shared Hosting Providers for 2022

 SiteGround covers the basics well.
 Here’s what you get:

-You also get some of the best security features in the game.
+You also get some top-notch security features in the game.
 These include a custom firewall and an AI Anti-Bot system.
-Combine that with strong redundancy and SiteGround’s servers are some of the safest out there—perfect if you want to stay safe from cyber attacks.
+Combine that with strong redundancy and SiteGround’s servers are some of the safest out there - perfect if you want to stay safe from cyber attacks.

 SiteGround is also one of the official WordPress hosts, along with BlueHost and DreamHost.
 As such, it offers insanely useful WordPress features.
 You get things like a WordPress staging environment and a robust custom caching tool.